 - Dropped/Withdrawn: Discuss institutional policies around drops and withdraws and determine how they are reflected in the data.
 Use case statements to map SIS data to the enumerated values.

 This field should only be populated on records with a Status of “Dropped” or “Withdrawn”.
 This date helps users determine if a drop occurred before or after the add/drop date when building analyses.

 Populate this field with the date the student is enrolled into the section; This should not include waitlisted students.

 The enrollments import only accepts 3 enumerated values for GradeOption: “Graded,” “CrNc” (pass/fail), and “Audit.”
 These values need to be mapped from the codes used in the SIS using case statements in the SQL scripts.
 The exact mapping depends on your institution’s usage of these codes in the SIS and how grading and enrollments work on your campus.
-Evaluate any fields related to grade type in your data and use them to guide your decision-making process.
+Review any fields related to grade type in your data and use them to guide your decision-making process.

 For the fullest analytical view of enrollment changes and melt, scripts should be written to begin extracting enrollments as soon as registration for that term opens.
 As students drop or withdraw from sections, their status will be updated to remove them from the class roster.

 When building this script, consider whether your institution deletes pre-term drops from the SIS.
-If the enrollment record is deleted instead of simply marked dropped, you may not be able to update their status to dropped in your Campus Labs data set.
+If the enrollment record is deleted instead of simply marked dropped, you may not be able to update their status to dropped in your Enrollment data set.
 In this situation, you may want to consider not extracting data for a given term until after these drops are addressed.

 Enrollment data for a given term should continue to be pulled until no more changes will be made.
 Discuss your institutional incomplete policy to determine how long after the end of a term the grade can be updated, and script the term logic accordingly.